 Lightweight double scull

-Suzanne Kirk and Adrienne Grimsditch, who had won the gold medal in the under-23 Match des Seniors at the end of July were selected to go to the World Championships as the double scull but had to withdraw because of injury.
+Suzanne Kirk and Adrienne Grimsditch, who had won the gold medal in the under-23 Match des Seniors at the end of July, were selected to go to the World Championships as the double scull but had to withdraw because of illness.

 Training camp in Australia

 This took place at Geelong, about 75km from Melbourne, on the River Barwon which was meant to provide 15km of training water with a 1,500m buoyed course near the boathouses.